 During the conversation about the electric vehicle Girlfriend asked me why I even bothered calculating.
 She knew my salary would take a significant jump upwards, so why try for even more money?

 Because that’s who I am.
-I’m an optimiser, in everything I do.
+I’m an optimizer, in everything I do.
 And I happen to be a personal finance nerd, a blogger about financial independence.
-So yeah, optimising my life is a lot about finances.
+So yeah, optimizing my life is a lot about finances.
 There’s just a lot of focus on money related issues, and this happens to be one of them.

 That certainly makes me a little Scrooge McDuck.
 But hey, who doesn’t dream of a warehouse filled with cash?